ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 SELECT count() FROM hits WHERE Domain = 'ghe.clickhouse.tech'
 ```

-because `Domain` column is smaller, more compressable, will be faster to read and it does not require calculation of domain.
+because `Domain` column is smaller, more compressable, will be faster to read and it does not require calculation of the domain from URL.
 The only thing you need is to enable the `optimize_using_constraints` and `optimize_substitute_columns` settings.

-As a bonus, new type of constraints are introduced: `ASSUME`.
+As a bonus, new type of constraints is introduced: `ASSUME`.

 ```
 CONSTRAINT my_constraint ASSUME Domain = domainWithoutWWW(URL)